Six Springs Creek: Hydrology

 The waters of Six Springs Creek used to be potable.
 However, runoff from septic tanks has caused the creek to experience substantial pollution.
 In 1984 Our Water: Legacy in Peril described the creek as being "a catch basin for runoffs from a car wash, laundromat and malfunctioning septic tanks".
 One entity also has a permit to discharge stormwater into the creek.

 The waters of Six Springs Creek indirectly feed into the Nesbitt Reservoir, an unfiltered reservoir owned by the Pennsylvania Gas and Water Company.
 However, the officials of the company made plans to improve the chlorination facilities of the pipelines carrying water from the reservoir.

 Geography and geology

 The elevation near the mouth of Six Springs Creek is 1450 ft above sea level.
 The elevation of the creek's source is between 1700 and 1720 ft above sea level.

 The surficial geology in the vicinity of Six Springs Creek mainly consists of a glacial or resedimented till known as Wisconsinan Till.
 However, patches of bedrock consisting of conglomeratic sandstone, sandstone, and shale are also present, as are smaller areas of Wisconsinan Ice-Contact Stratified Drift.
 There are also a few patches of wetland.

 IH Land Development, Inc. has received a permit to construct and maintain a road and a driveway crossing through 0.18 acre of wetland in the watershed of Six Springs Creek.
-The purpose of this project is to provide access to Tranquility Woods Resiential Development, just south of the corner of Pennsylvania Route 690 and Maple Lake Road.
+The purpose of this project is to provide access to Tranquility Woods Residential Development, just south of the corner of Pennsylvania Route 690 and Maple Lake Road.